yorevs/homesetup/README.md

     + CentOS 7 and higher
     + Fedora 31 and higher

-You may want to install HomeSetup on other linux distributions and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK** .
+While it's possible to install HomeSetup on **other Linux** distributions and it might work, it's important to note that **there are no guarantees** of its _full functionality or compatibility_.

 #### Supported Shells